Managing your Gift Aid declarations (UK only)

 Within the My Giving section of My ChurchSuite, members can add Gift Aid declarations, including specifying which fund the declaration applies to, clicking Add declaration.

 On the Add declaration pop-up, they'll select the Fund (or --All funds--) and the declaration start date.
 The system will allow the start date to be backdated up to 4 years in line with the current HMRC Gift Aid rules that permit charitable organisations to reclaim Gift Aid on donations made in the previous four years.
 The end date is optional - if left blank, the declaration will run indefinitely until a member chooses the end their declaration.

 Once added, the only change possible by a giver is to End Declaration - perhaps if their tax circumstances change and they no longer pay sufficient tax for you to continue to claim Gift Aid on their donations.
 Ending a declaration sets the declaration's end date to today.
 If the giver wishes their declaration to be ended on a different date they will need to communicate with your finance office to have the request processed by a Giving module User.

 In addition to viewing reports of Active and Deleted declarations, the Giving module's reports section includes a Declarations Missing report to help identify Gift Aid declarations that may be potentially missing for your givers (UK customers only).

 Running the Declarations Missing report you can view all active givers without a current Gift Aid declaration on file.
-From here you might Tag those people for later follow up, or you can communicate directly from the report; perhaps sending an email enquiring whether their giving is able to qualify for Gift Aid relief.
+From here you might Tag those people for later follow up or you can communicate directly from the report, perhaps sending an email enquiring whether they are willing to Gift Aid their donations.